 - "She sang beautifully."
 Beautifully is an adverb that modifies sang.
-It tells us how she sang.
+It tells the reader how she sang.

 - "The cellist played carelessly."
 Carelessly is an adverb that modifies played.
-It tells us how the cellist played.
+It tells the reader how the cellist played.

 Adverbs also modify adjectives and other adverbs.

 - "That woman is extremely nice."
 Nice is an adjective that modifies the noun woman.
-Extremely is an adverb that modifies nice; it tells us how nice she is.
+Extremely is an adverb that modifies nice; it tells the reader how nice she is.
 How nice is she?
 She's extremely nice.

 - "It was a terribly hot afternoon."
 Hot is an adjective that modifies the noun afternoon.
 Terribly is an adverb that modifies the adjective hot.
 How hot is it?
 Terribly hot.

-So, generally speaking, adverbs answer the question how.
-(They can also answer the questions when, where, and why.)
+Adverbs answer the question how.
+They can also answer the questions when, where, and why.

-Be sure to understand the differences between the following two examples:
+Be sure to note the differences between the following examples:

 "The dog smells carefully."
-Here, carefully describes how the dog is smelling.
-We imagine him sniffing very cautiously.
+Here, carefully describes how the dog smells, making it an adverb.
+We imagine him sniffing cautiously.